yuekaizhang/dynamo/docs/API/nixl_connect/writable_operation.md

 To create the operation, a set of local [`Descriptor`](descriptor.md) objects must be provided which reference memory intended to receive data from a remote worker.
 Once created, the memory referenced by the provided descriptors becomes immediately writable by a remote worker with the necessary metadata.
-The RDMA metadata ([RdmaMetadata](rdma_metadata.md)) required to access the memory referenced by the provided descriptors is accessible via the operations `.metadata()` method.
+The NIXL metadata ([RdmaMetadata](rdma_metadata.md)) required to access the memory referenced by the provided descriptors is accessible via the operations `.metadata()` method.
 Once acquired, the metadata needs to be provided to a remote worker via a secondary channel, most likely HTTP or TCP+NATS.

-Disposal of the object will instruct the RDMA subsystem to cancel the operation, therefore the operation should be awaited until completed unless cancellation is intended.
+Disposal of the object will instruct the NIXL subsystem to cancel the operation, therefore the operation should be awaited until completed unless cancellation is intended.
 Cancellation is handled asynchronously.